100 Notable alumni of

 -

 Giuliana Rancic is an Italian-born American entertainment reporter and television personality.
-She is a co-anchor of E!
+She is a former co-anchor of E!
 News and resides in Chicago and Los Angeles.

 -